The Shoot Charitable Trust

 About Us

-Twenty four years on since the first event, The Shoot is now a key date in Scotland’s shooting and social calendars.
-Over £4.4 million has been raised and distributed to charities across the country since it first began.
-Our 22nd Shoot will take place on Sunday 1oth August 2025, when we will welcome 400 guests to Auchterhouse Country Sports to enjoy another great day of clay pigeon shooting, socialising and fundraising.
+Twenty five years on since the first event, The Shoot is now a key date in Scotland’s shooting and social calendars.
+Over £4.75 million has been raised and distributed to charities across the country since it first began.
+This year’s event will take place on Sunday 9th August 2026 where we will welcome over 400 guests to Auchterhouse Country Sports to enjoy another great day of clay pigeon shooting, socialising and fundraising.

 Trustees – left to right: